AdmiralWall/universal_robot/README.md

 CAUTION:
-Remember that you should always have your hands on the big red button in case there is something in the way or anything unexpected happens.
+Remember that you should always have your hands on the big red button in case there is something in the way or anything unexpected happens to your hardware robot.

-___MoveIt! with real Hardware___
+___MoveIt! with real hardware___
 Additionally, you can use MoveIt! to control the robot.
-There exist MoveIt! configuration packages for both robots.
+MoveIt! configuration packages exist for both robots.

-For setting up the MoveIt! nodes to allow motion planning run:
+For setting up MoveIt! nodes to allow motion planning run:

 ```roslaunch ur5_moveit_config ur5_moveit_planning_execution.launch```